nanos-world/docs/versioned_docs/version-latest/core-concepts/scripting/interacting-with-the-sun.md

 ---
+title: Interacting with the Sun
 description: How to integrate and communicate with the Sun and Light
 tags: [scripting]
 ---

-# Interacting with the Sun

 How to integrate and communicate with the Sun and Light.